Paris - Ile De France

 The Porte Rouge was named after the colour of its leaves.

-It is located on the northern wall of the chancel and led to the former cloisters.
+It is located on the northern wall of the chancel and once led to the cloisters.

-It was built by Pierre de Montreuil in 1250s as suggested by the sculpted garland of hawthorn (his sculptural signature).
+Pierre de Montreuil built it in 1250s; the door indeed bears a sculpted garland of hawthorn (Montreuils' sculptural signature).

 This splendid door was restored in 2012 in preparation of the Chemin du Jubilé.